-First, I created a personal website and uploaded my manuscript, in PDF format, free to anyone who wanted to read it, assuring thereby that the profanities of money and fame, those currencies of status in the capitalistic economy of the knowledge industry, would not sully it.
+First, I created a personal website and uploaded my manuscript, in PDF format, free to anyone who wanted to read it, assuring thereby that what I called at the time the "profanities" of money and fame, those currencies of status in the capitalistic economy of the knowledge industry, would not sully the memory of wife.
 Then I recorded and uploaded an audiobook version, also free.
+Almost immediately, the book found a few readers in various parts of the world dealing with loss and grief who let me know how valuable it had been for them, which told me I was on the right track with this venture.

-A few months later, more out of curiosity and boredom than ambition, I decided to see if I could create and publish a paperback version of This Fall entirely on my own.
+A few months later, more out of curiosity and boredom than ambition, I decided to create and publish a paperback version of This Fall.
 I had no interest in the old "vanity press" marketplace, where one pays someone else a lot of money upfront to end up with a stillborn simulation of a book.
 I wanted to do it all myself and to make a book that would be indistinguishable from all the others out there in the marketplace.
-I quickly found that the online tools necessary for this were freely available and extremely userfriendly: upload a PDF, create a cover, press a few buttons, and a few days later, for a small expense (whatever price you set to purchase your book, which in my case, since I was not in it for profit, was cost-of-production, less than 1/3 of what a "normally" published book would cost), a very nice-looking book will arrive at your doorstep.
+I quickly found that the online tools necessary for this were freely available and extremely userfriendly: upload a PDF, create a cover, press a few buttons, and a few days later, for a small expense, a very nicelooking book will arrive at your doorstep.
 The one I created for This Fall looks and feels just like any book you might pick out from a bookstore shelf, beautiful cover (via an image of a painting made by my son, an accomplished artist), quality materials, etc.

 I reported all of this casually and in passing to my chair at the time, who told me sternly: "You know that book doesn't count, don't you?"
-It felt like he wished I wouldn't even tell anyone in the department I wrote it, it was that shameful!
-Most literally, of course, that meant it could not be "counted" additively in my personal inventory of credentials, on my CV, or my annual report, say, to leverage a raise.
-But more importantly, I knew, because it had not been processed through the approved machinery of the scholarly marketplace, that it had no legitimacy, could not be "counted-on" by anyone who might want to read it.
+I was taken aback by the tone of contempt in his voice.
+Most literally, of course, that meant that it could not be "counted" additively in my personal inventory of credentials, on my CV or in my annual report, say, to leverage a raise.
+But more importantly, of course, because it had not been processed through the approved machinery of the academic marketplace, that it had no legitimacy, could not be "counted-on" by anyone who might want to read it.
 In other words, it was a book that was not "the book" in any of the certified ways such a designation was institutionally authorized.
-A no-book on a no-shelf, something like the noself Morton talks about.
+It was a no-book on a no-shelf, something like the no-self Morton talks about.

 I knew all of that full well, of course, which is what I told him.
 And, I said, that was exactly why I did it!
-I explained how from my vantage point at the heart of this loss, where life and death collide and collude in the most awesome and aweinspiring ways, none of that mattered to me at all any longer, not a whit, or ever would again.
-He looked at me as if I was lost instead of found, which was what I was trying to tell him: that I had found, through this no-book, not just my no-self, but freedom from external validation and control over my "means of production," all in one fell swoop, exhilaratingly rare in the academic marketplace, where what is called "freedom" is most often merely control exerted invisibly, claustrophobically, from the outside in, until its work of colonization is completed and it operates automatically from inside out.
-One of the most salutary effects of my new-found freedom and control, I soon realized, was that I could revise my book any time I wanted, any way I wanted, as often as I wanted, which I did, over and over, including adding the two long "Epilogues" that conceptualize, via a character in a dream I had, what being "Free" (his name) is, and should be, not just in relation to one's "work" but in one's "life," that lame, hard-binary distinction academics often make as an ineffectual gesture toward self-care.
+I explained how from my vantage point at the heart of this loss, where life and death collide and collude in the most awful and awe-filled ways, none of that mattered to me, not a whit.
+He looked at me as if I was lost instead of found, which was what I was trying to tell him: that I had found, through this no-book, not just my no-self, but freedom from external validation, and control over my "means of production," all in one fell swoop, exhilaratingly rare in the academic marketplace, where what is called "freedom" is quite often merely control exerted invisibly, claustrophobically, from the outside in, until its work of colonization is completed and it operates automatically from inside out, "work" fully overtaking "life," to use that lame binary academics often claim to be struggling to "balance."